TedHusted/awake/awake.md/awake.md

 It is the end of a beautiful California Monday.

 Rush hour traffic flows down El Camino Real as it snakes over Palo Alto.
 A gray Stratos EV convertible is in the automated driver lane.
 With its top down, the car whirs along at the speed of traffic.
 Strapped into the front seat, is a young person with square-rimmed smart glasses.
-He scrolls on his phone as guardrails flick by.
+He scrolls on his phone as guardrails flicker past.

 The Stratos EV sells itself as a two person vehicle.
 The second person sits behind the driver, like the cockpit of a plane.
 The dashboard also wraps around the front seat much like a cockpit’s control panel.
 The front of the car streamlines to a rounded point.
 People call the Stratos a grey bullet on wheels — perfect for introverts.
 It’s the lightest car in its class and has the longest range.
 It is also the most expensive.

 The car’s smooth hum falters for a split second.
 A stuttering glitch that the single passenger ignores as he stares at his phone.
 A curve comes up.
 The car lurches forward.
 It slams into the guardrail.
 None of the safety features engage.

 The passenger drops his phone.
 His face twists in shock.
 The airbag doesn’t deploy.
 The seat harness clicks open.
 An unprotected body sails into the windshield.
 The safety glass gives way.
 It lands on the hood, cracking into a thousand connected pieces.

-The car is pitched vertically against the guardrail — like unexploded ordinance.
+The car pitches vertically against the guardrail — like unexploded ordinance.
 Other vehicles slow in unison and swerve smoothly around the collision.
 The cars are a mix of old school sedans and super compact vehicles like the Stratos.
 One self-driving freight truck, with green “Powered by Hydrogen” mud flaps, creeps around the curve, flashers blinking.

 Sirens wail in the distance as a drone appears over the embankment.
 The basketball-size object disappears into the Stratos carrying a silver disk the size of a hockey puck.
 In a moment, the drone exits again.
 Now it is carrying in its grappling hooks a phone and some kind of a bright blue plug.
 The drone leaves the body behind, untouched.

 As the drone drops back over the embankment, there is a soundless flash.
 A puff of smoke rises from inside the car.

 ***

 Twenty-four hours before the crash, well-dressed couples are streaming into the Palo Alto Event Center.

 In the background, a view screen fills one side of the entry hall.
 Playing on the wall is a montage of the good works of the Palo Alto Boys and Girls Club.
 A handful of people are greeting guests as they arrive.

 “Elena, I’m so glad you came.”

-Heather’s blonde hair, blue eyes, and white dress stands out against a backdrop of dark suits and gowns.
+Heather’s blonde hair, blue eyes, and white dress glisten against a backdrop of dark suits and gowns.

 “I wouldn’t miss one of your fundraisers, Heather.
 The club helped me so much after my parents passed.”